 Many people will experience balance problems as they age.
 Common symptoms of balance problems include:

-- Occasional feelings of unsteadiness or dizziness are not uncommon
+- Occasional feelings of unsteadiness or sudden dizziness are not uncommon

 - Vertigo, the feeling that you or the things around you are spinning, is another often-reported symptom

 - Disturbances of the inner ear are a common cause of these events

 Falls and fall-related injuries, such as hip fracture, can have a serious impact on an older person's life.
 If you fall, it could limit your activities or make it impossible to live independently.
 And in many instances, people become more isolated after a fall.

 More than one-third of adults ages 65 years and older fall each year, according to the Centers for Disease Control and Prevention.
 Among older adults, falls are the leading cause of injury-related deaths.
 More commonly, falls can lead to a prolonged period of rehabilitation, diminished function, depression and declining health.

 Here are some of the more common types of balance disorders: